unicode-org/icu4x/docs/design/properties_code_point_trie.md

 Fast type tries will be larger than small type tries.
 (Note: this is another instance of the classic computing tradeoff between time and speed.)
-Fast type tries are larger than small type tries because the index array is larger.
+Fast type tries are larger than small type tries because the minimum size of the index array is larger.
 The index array will be larger because the range of code points only needing 2 array lookups will be larger, and a 2 array lookup is possible only when each such code point has a dedicated element in the index array.

 ### More Details